A41900/physics-ball/readme.md

 Physics Ball started as a small experiment focused on understanding **player movement, gravity, and input handling** using **vanilla JavaScript only**.

 The project was never meant to begin as a full game.
-The initial goal was to understand _how movement actually works_ — how position updates, delta time, and physics parameters affect game feel.
+The initial goal was to understand _how movement actually works_ and how physics parameters affect game feel.

 As the codebase evolved, the experiment naturally grew into a **simple level-based game prototype**, introducing platforms, obstacles, a scrolling camera, and a defined end-of-level goal.

 ---

 ## Design & Technical Focus

-This project prioritizes **game feel and logic clarity** over visuals or polish.

 Key areas explored so far: